JPVenson/DataAccess/README.md

     public Foo(IDataRecord record)
     {
       //TODO load propertys from record
-      //At this point the connection is allready closed and the data are stored into the Record }
+      //At this point the connection is already closed and the data are stored into the Record }

     public Foo()